asharma-gh/ZippyFS/README.md

 # zippyfs

-distributed file system using libzip and fuse
+Distributed file system using libzip and fuse
+Features:
+- file synchronization via ssh
+- interprocess / intermachine synchronized file i/o
+- Log of previous files (similar to to that of log file system)
+- full file i/o per Unix API
+- garbage collection on both server / client
+- (soon) encrypted files on server

+other branches:
-(branch nozippyfs) -> exciting and more efficient version in development
+(branch nozippyfs) -> exciting and more efficient version in development in C++
-(branch master) -> the original, basic file system allowing users to mount amd edit a single zip file
+(branch master) -> the original, basic file system that allows users to mount amd edit a single zip file

 How to install
 -----------------